Weighted Bott-Chern and Dolbeault cohomology for LCK-manifolds with potential: Weighted Dolbeault cohomology for LCK manifolds with potential

-degenerates at $E_2$ level (where $L_\al(\C)$ denotes the local system associated to $L_\al$).
+all the terms vanish at $E_2$ level: $E_2^{p,q}=0$ (where $L_\al(\C)$ denotes the local system associated to $L_\al$).
 This parallels the degeneration of this spectral sequence at $E_1$ level for compact K\"ahler manifolds (where $L_\al$ is taken to be trivial).
 In particular, this gives a new proof to \ref{MN} and produces new examples of compact complex manifolds that do not carry LCK metrics with potential.
-One of the approaches to finding such manifolds is due to S. Rollenske (\cite{Rol}), who has shown that on a nilmanifold, the Dolbeault-Fr\"olicher spectral sequence does not necessarily degenerate, and gave examples when the $n$-th differential $d_n$ is non-zero, for arbitrarily high $n$.
+One of the approaches to finding such manifolds is due to S. Rollenske (\cite{Rol}), who showed that on a nilmanifold, the Dolbeault-Fr\"olicher spectral sequence does not necessarily degenerate, and gave examples when the $n$-th differential $d_n$ is non-zero, for arbitrarily high $n$.